ebess/advanced-nova-media-library/readme.md

 {
     return [
-        Images::make('Main image', 'main') // second parameter is the media collection name ->thumbnail('thumb') // conversion used to display the image ->rules('required'), // validation rules
+        Images::make('Main image', 'main') // second parameter is the media collection name ->conversionOnIndexView('thumb') // conversion used to display the image ->rules('required'), // validation rules
     ];
 }